132nd-vWing/ATRM_Brief/Pages/Exgreenshield.md

 ### Situation
 #### General situaton
 BLUE and RED have been building up forces.
 BLUE have initiated an assault within the last 24 hours against RED forces.
 Combat operatons is currently fairly static along the FLOT.
-JFACC have tasked friendly forces to attrit enemy high value units before the BLUE forces commence a ground assault against the RED forces in this sector.
+JFACC have tasked friendly forces to attrit enemy high targets units before the BLUE forces commence a ground assault against the RED forces in this sector.
 <br>
 <br>
 #### Friendly situation